2017-18 Annual Report (text version)

 I am pleased to present the Annual Report 2017–18 and financial statements for Queensland Treasury Corporation.

 I certify that this Annual Report complies with:

 - the prescribed requirements of the Financial Accountability Act 2009 and the Financial and Performance Management Standard 2009, and

-A checklist outlining the annual reporting requirements can be found at page 54 of this report or accessed at www.qtc.com.au.
+A checklist outlining the annual reporting requirements can be found at page 58 of this Annual Report or accessed at www.qtc.com.au.